On weight truncations in the motivic setting: Applications

 For $D$ large enough, the last map is an isomorphism.
 Define: Then we have: \begin{lemma} Let $X$ be irreducible.
 For any monotone step function $D_-\le D\le \dim X$, $EC^D_X\cong IC_X$. \end{lemma} \begin{proof} By \cite[3.1.13]{arvindVaish} $EC^{D_-}_X := w_{\le D_-}IC_X =IC_X$ using irreducibility of $IC_X$ and \cite[2.2.12]{arvindVaish}.
 In particular, we have that $IC_X \in {^wD^{\le D_-}}\subset {^wD^{\le D}}$ (the inclusion since $D_-\le D$).
 Since by \cite[3.1.13]{arvindVaish} we also have $EC^D_X = w_{\le D}IC_X$ for any $D\le \dim X$, we conclude that $EC^D_X=IC_X$ as required. \end{proof} \end{para}

-We have the following compatibility result between constructions in the motivic setting and that in mixed sheaves \cite{arvindVaish}: \begin{proposition} Assume that for all schemes $X$ we have triangulated realization functors ${real}:DM(X) \rightarrow D(X)$ commuting with the Grothendieck's four functors (including pullbacks of not necessary finite type) such that $real( 1_X)=\Q_X$.
+We have the following compatibility result between constructions in the motivic setting and that in mixed sheaves \cite{arvindVaish}: \begin{proposition} Let $k=\C$ or $k$ finite and we assume the notation of \ref{para:421}.
+Assume that for all schemes $X$ over $k$ we have a triangulated realization functor ${real}:DM(X) \rightarrow D(X)$ commuting with the Grothendieck's four functors (including pullbacks of not necessarily finite type) such that $real( 1_X)=\Q_X$.
 Then, for $D\in \{\id,\id+1\}$ and $X$ arbitrary or $D=F$ and $\dim X\le 3$, $X$ irreducible, we have:

+\end{proposition} \begin{remark*} For the result to hold, it is important to have realization functors to a mixed category (that is with a notion of weights).
+For example, Betti realization of Ayoub--Zucker \cite{ayoub2010note} is not good enough for our purpose.

+Such realizations are known for $k$ finite due to \cite{ivorra2007realisation}.
+Even though mixed realizations for $k\hookrightarrow \C$ are also known due to \cite{ivorra2016perverse} but in that case the compatibility with the four functors of Grothendieck is not known.